 Tasmania: mountain climbing, bird-watching, fishing, trekking.
 I won’t go on and on.
 You might know there’s lots of outdoor things to do in Tasmania.
 You’ll enjoy fine Tasmanian food and wine even more when you’ve worked up an appetite in the fresh mountain air.
 And a good dose of exercise will bring on a case of sleeping beauty.

 So Think Tasmania wants to offer some inspiration in the form of these fantastic photos by Dan Fellow.
 We’ve sung his praises before, and we’ll continue to do so!
 We’ve also promised to give you quality Tasmanian photos, so this is the first in a series of pictures from Tassie.
 We’ll put together a theme and showcase some great photography.
 All you have to do is look and admire.

 What better place to start than with this great spring showing?
 In the municipality of Kentish in northern Tasmania, Mount Roland can be accessed from the nearby township of Sheffield.
 Weighing in at 1233m above sea level, this mountain is a stunner in any season.

 Heading anti-clockwise around the Apple Isle from Sheffield, next up on our Tasmanian mountain photographic tour is in Queenstown on the west coast.
-Just to prove beauty is in the eye of the beholder, Mt Lyell is known not for spring flowers, but for copper mining.
+Just to prove beauty is in the eye of the beholder, this mountain is known not for spring flowers, but for copper mining.
 Yet I think this photo is beautiful and interesting.

 Tasmania Mountain Three: Mt Nelson Signal Station